Andaman and Nicobar Islands

 The Andaman and Nicobar Islands is a union territory of India comprising 836 islands, of which only 31 are inhabited.
-The islands are grouped into two main clusters: the northern Andaman Islands and the southern Nicobar Islands, separated by a 150 km wide channel.
+The islands are grouped into two main clusters: the northern Andaman Islands and the southern Nicobar Islands, separated by the 150 km-wide Ten Degree Channel.
 The capital and largest city of the territory, Port Blair (officially Sri Vijaya Puram), is located approximately 1,190 km from Chennai and 1,255 km from Kolkata in mainland India.
 The islands are situated between the Bay of Bengal to the west and the Andaman Sea to the east.
 The northernmost point is 901 km from the mouth of the Hooghly River.
 Indira Point, located at 6°45'10″N and 93°49'36″E on the southern tip of Great Nicobar, is the southernmost point of India.

 The territory shares maritime borders with Indonesia located about 165 km to the south, Myanmar located 280 km to the north-east and Thailand located 650 km to the south-east.
 The islands occupy a total land area of approximately 8249 km2 with a population of 380,581 as per the 2011 census.
 The territory is divided into three districts: Nicobar, South Andaman, and North and Middle Andaman with the capitals at Car Nicobar, Port Blair and Mayabunder respectively.

 Genetic and cultural studies suggest that the indigenous Andamanese people may have been isolated from other populations during the Middle Paleolithic era, more than 30,000 years ago.
 Archeological evidence of civilisation has been dated back to 2,200 years.
 In the 11th century, Cholas, one of the three Tamil kingdoms, used the islands as a naval base to launch expeditions in South East Asia.
 The Danish were the first Europeans to arrive on the islands in 1755.
 The islands became part of the British Raj in 1868.
 During the Second World War, the islands were invaded by the Empire of Japan.
-After Indian Independence in 1947, the region became a province and later a union territory after the adoption of the Constitution of India in 1950.
+After Indian Independence in 1947, the region automatically became a province of the Dominion of India and was later designated as a union territory following the adoption of the Constitution of India in 1950.

 The islands host the Andaman and Nicobar Command, the only geographical command operated jointly by the three major wings of the Indian Armed Forces: the Army, the Air Force and the Navy.
 While Hindi and English are the official languages, the major spoken languages include Bengali, Tamil and Telugu.
 Indigenous people speak any of the Andamanese or Nicobarese family of languages.
 Hinduism is the majority religion in the union territory, with a significant Christian minority.
 The islands include North Sentinel Island, home to the Sentinelese people, an uncontacted tribe.